wp-plugins/login-rebuilder/readme.txt

 2. This plug-in settings.

 == Changelog ==

+= 1.4.1 =
+* Bug fix: A parameter of the function was adjusted.

 = 1.4.0 =
 * `Login file for subscriber` has changed the name to `Secondary login file`. `Secondary login file` will function as the login file for subscribers in the same way as before.
 In addition, the administrator can choose the role of login possible user.